slatedocs/slate/source/includes/android/_tutorial.md

 ## Receiving GPS and Acceleration Values

- * GPS and Acceleration values will automatically be sent from the *Service* to the application’s frontend once the user has started the application and is authenticated (See <a href = "#google-sign-in">Google Sign-In Section</a>).
+ * GPS and Acceleration values will automatically be sent from the *Service* to the application’s frontend once the user has started the application and is authenticated (see <a href = "#google-sign-in">Google Sign-In Section</a>).
  * The developer should include the **GPS_FILTER** and the **ACC_FILTER** constants within the *BroadcastReceiver’s* `onReceive` method.
  * Both of these filters receive a bundle that contains multiple value types.
  * Refer to Table 3 to discover the value types returned from the *Service*.